Tokyo’s Invisible Homeless: Supporting Nanairo and Practical Ways to Help

 This isn’t written for shock value.
 And it isn’t an invitation to stare.

-It’s a reminder of something simple and important: need can be invisible in a city that looks “fine” on the surface, and the people in that line are doing what they need to do to get through the week, with dignity.
+It’s a reminder of something simple and important: need can be invisible in a city that looks “fine” on the surface.
+The people in that line are doing what they need to get through the week, with dignity.

-It’s also a reminder that there are groups on the front line making sure nobody is left alone.
+It’s also a reminder that there are groups on the front line ensuring nobody is left alone.

 One of those groups is Nanairo.